20 Best Museums In Florence Italy

 15. Opera Museum of Sante Croce Basilica

-The Basilica of Santa Croce is a must visit site for lovers of Renaissance art.
-It dates from 1280.
 The basilica has one of the greatest assemblages of frescos, painting, sculptures, and celebrity funeral tombs in the world.

 The highlight are the frescos by Giotto in the Bardi Chapel and the Peruzzi Chapel.
 There are also frescos by his students Taddeo and Agnolo Gaddi.

 Like the Duomo, Santa Croce has its own museum, the Museo dell’Opera di Santa Croce.
-Founded in1900, the Santa Croce Museum is in the church’s former Refectory.
+Founded in 1900, the Santa Croce Museum is in the church’s former Refectory.
 It houses works from the Florentine school.

 Angelo Bronzino, detail Christ's Descent into Limbo, 1552